Shion Wakayama

-Shion Wakayama (若山 詩音, Wakayama Shion) is a Japanese voice actress affiliated with Himawari Theatre Group.
+Shion Wakayama (若山 詩音, Wakayama Shion) is a Japanese voice actress affiliated with the Himawari Theatre Group.
 She joined the group at the age of three and did acting in various television dramas.
 She later became a voice actress and was cast in her first lead role as Aoi Aioi in Her Blue Sky.
 Some of her other major roles include Yume Minami in SSSS.Dynazenon, Cosette Schneider/Destiny in Takt Op.
 Destiny, Takina Inoue in Lycoris Recoil, Ai Mie in The Girl I Like Forgot Her Glasses, Ellen Joe in Zenless Zone Zero, Yunli in Honkai: Star Rail, Lemon Yakishio in Too Many Losing Heroines!, and Momo Ayase in Dandadan.

 Biography

 Wakayama was born in Chiba Prefecture on February 10, 1998.
-She joined Himawari Theatre Group at the age of three.
+She joined the Himawari Theatre Group at the age of three.
 In 2002, she was cast in her first role as Natsu in Toshii to Matsu.
 Being a fan of video games, Wakayama wanted to pursue a career in voice acting.
-In 2019, she was cast in her first major role in an anime with Aoi Aioi in Her Blue Sky.
+She had a leading role for the anime film Her Blue Sky.

-In 2022, Wakayama was cast as Mai Kawai in Police in a Pod and Takina Inoue in Lycoris Recoil.
+In 2022, Wakayama voiced Mai Kawai in Police in a Pod and Takina Inoue in Lycoris Recoil.
 In 2023, she was a recipient of the Best New Actor Award at the 17th Seiyu Awards.
-In 2024 she voiced Momo Ayase in Dandadan.
+She voiced Momo Ayase in Dandadan.